Infrared UAV Cameras are being used to stop rhino poaching

 SPI Corp proudly offers the M1-D PTZ UAV camera line for drones that would be an excellent tool for conservation & use against poaching operations.
 The full pan-tilt-zoom all-weather infrared UAV cameras come equipped with CCTV day cameras and an integrated laser pointer, for precise, high definition daytime digital and night time thermal imaging.
 The rugged housing and gimbal design, in addition to its small size and light weight, (2.5 lbs) makes it perfect for any surveillance mission.

 Call us today form more information!
 (702) 369-3966 or toll free, (800) 403-2983.
-You can also email inquiries to info@uav1.com.
+You can also email inquiries to [email protected].